 rifampicin, an antibiotic used to treat tuberculosis

-propranolol, a medicine used to treat high blood pressure or heart failure.
+propranolol, used to treat high blood pressure or heart failure

-theophylline, a medicine used to treat asthma and lung problems
+theophylline, used to treat asthma and lung problems

 How to take this medicine

 Follow all directions given to you by your doctor or pharmacist carefully.

 They may differ from the information contained in this leaflet.